n1teshy/gobbler/README.md

 #### document_objects

-- `uri:` VARCHAR(1024) - unique resource identifier for the document object
+- `uri:` VARCHAR(1024) - unique resource identifier for the source document
 - `id:` INT64 - primary key, auto-incremented
 - `mime_type:` VARCHAR(128) - media type of the document object
 - `size:` INT64 - size of the object in bytes